Vyral/base-template/_posts/2018-09-25-pay-attention-to-the-whole-story-when-buying-or-selling.md

 title: Pay Attention to the Whole Story When Buying or Selling
 tags:
   - Real Estate
-  - Home Buying
+  - Home Buyer Tips
-  - Home Selling
+  - Home Seller Tips
 excerpt: >-
   In our market right now, conditions are split based on price point.
 And today we’d like to explain how this will impact your goals as a buyer or seller.